Beelzenef/awesome-gamedev/README.md

 * [LPC Spritesheet Character Generator][395] - A pixel-art RPG-style character spritesheet generator.
 Arts are dual licensed : [GNU GPLv3][23] and [CC-BY-SA3][127]
 * [SpriteLib][8] - A big collection of sprites.
 Available in PNG.
 [CPL 1.0][9].

+### Photography ###

+* [Unsplash][419] - Beautiful, free photos for any work or reference.
+Gifted by the world’s most generous community of photographers.
+Photographs are licensed for free use on commercial and personal purposes: [Unsplash License][420].

 ## Graphics Tools ##